 Spring 2023 Journals

-WOOLF STUDIES ANNUAL Vol 29
+WOOLF STUDIES ANNUAL VOLUME 29

 Woolf Studies Annual is a refereed journal publishing substantial new scholarship on the work of this major writer and her milieu.
 Each volume includes several articles, reviews of new books, and an up-to-date guide to library special collections of interest to researchers.
 The Annual also occasionally features edited transcriptions of previously unpublished manuscripts.